arthurpaulino/miraiml/docs/user_guide.rst

 For every other base model :math:`i` (not a base model with the highest score), the weight is drawn from a triangular distribution that varies from 0 to `range`, with mode 0.
-It means that its weight will most likely be close to 0.
-The upperbound is defined by the `range` variable.
+It means that its weight will most likely be close to 0 and its upperbound is defined by the `range` variable.

 The value of `range` should depend on the relative score of the base model.
 But preventing it from reaching 1 would be too prohibitive.
 A solution for this is: